-- To become familiar with Verilog HDL and with the Lattice iCE40, a state-of-the-art low-power miniature FPGA used in many commercial embedded sensing and wearable computing applications. - Obtain hands-on experience with implementing ideas relating to a Bayesian view of measurements, measurement uncertainty, sensors, and computing on sensor data on state-of-the-art FPGAs - To obtain experience working with FPGA synthesis tools for Internet of Things (i.e., embedded sensing and computing) applications. - To gain experience with the RISC-V (pronounced "RISC-five") architecture, an exciting, new, and forward-looking reduced instruction set computer (RISC) architecture. - To carry out the implementation and evaluation of a minimal subset of the RISC-V architecture on the iCE40 FPGA.
+- To become familiar with Verilog HDL and with the Lattice iCE40, a state-of-the-art low-power miniature FPGA used in many commercial embedded sensing and wearable computing applications. - To obtain experience working with FPGA synthesis tools for embedded sensing and computing applications. - To gain experience with the RISC-V (pronounced "RISC-five") architecture, an exciting, new, and forward-looking reduced instruction set computer (RISC) architecture. - To carry out the implementation and evaluation of a minimal subset of the RISC-V architecture on the iCE40 FPGA.